The Abortion Pill Case Is About Who Makes the Rules in America

 Right now, the country is waiting on one judge in Texas to make a ruling.
 The ruling is supposed to determine whether access to a drug that, as part of a two-step process, causes an abortion will be curtailed.
 At least, ostensibly, that is what the ruling is about—whether the Food and Drug Administration was wrong to approve this drug when it did so 22 years ago.
 This ruling will certainly have serious, dramatic effects on access, and therefore on real women’s lived lives.
 More than half of all abortions are done via mifepristone, the drug whose approval is now in question, along with misoprostol.
 While it’s possible to offer the same medication abortion with misoprostol alone, it’s more painful for the patient and has a lower success rate.
-Already there are stories of pharmacies that are afraid to carry and fill orders for these drugs, even when they are prescribed for other reasons—Walgreens, for instance, has stopped offering mifepristone nationwide.
-There is no question that a ruling in this case against the FDA’s approval will have real, chilling effects on Americans’ access to reproductive care, even in states that responded to the end of Roe v.
+Already there are stories of pharmacies that are afraid to carry and fill orders for these drugs, even when they are prescribed for other reasons—Walgreens, for instance, has said it will not offer mifepristone in 20 states, including some where abortion is legal.* There is no question that a ruling in this case against the FDA’s approval will have real, chilling effects on Americans’ access to reproductive care, even in states that responded to the end of Roe v.
 Wade by attempting to improve access to care.

 But this case is not really about whether mifepristone remains accessible, and FDA-approved.
 What this case is actually about is the same thing every abortion battle over the past five decades has been about: Who has power in America?
 Indeed, who holds the power and who doesn’t has been the fundamental question about abortion rights ever since they were left out of the Constitution in the first place, because women sure didn’t have any power when it was written.
 But the mifepristone case is the first one to show us the full amount of havoc that has been wrought on our legal system thanks to the Supreme Court’s decision to overturn Roe last June.
 It’s funny, really, considering all of the hypothetical things yet to emerge that could have exposed the fractures and ruptures that Dobbs caused—a doctor defying the law to serve a patient’s mental health, an inter-state travel ban, an underground abortion clinic.
 It’s strange that it’s a 22-year-old FDA approval process of a commonly used and incredibly safe drug that seems to be the thing that will break the illusion that Dobbs does not affect all of us.
 But that’s how this is all shaping up.